BerkeleyBlockchain/fa25-dev-decal/README.md

 ### Week 2
 #### Topic Preview

-Development & Ecosystem Tools:
+##### Development & Ecosystem Tools

-Metamask: Crypto wallet for Ethereum and any other EVM compatible chain.
+- **MetaMask**: Crypto wallet for Ethereum and any other EVM-compatible chain.

-Etherscan: Block explorer for Ethereum.
-View and verify transactions, addresses, smart contracts, tokens, and blocks on Ethereum
+- **Etherscan**: Block explorer for Ethereum.
+View and verify transactions, addresses, smart contracts, tokens, and blocks on Ethereum.

-Foundry: Development framework for Ethereum smart contracts.
-Helps developers write, test, deploy, and interact with contracts
+- **Foundry**: Development framework for Ethereum smart contracts.
+Helps developers write, test, deploy, and interact with contracts.

-Remix IDE: Online IDE for writing, testing, and deploying Ethereum smart contracts.
+- **Remix IDE**: Online IDE for writing, testing, and deploying Ethereum smart contracts.
 No installation needed!

-Networks & Infrastructure:
+##### Networks & Infrastructure

-Testnets (Test Networks): Versions of Ethereum that behave like the real chain but use valueless test ETH.
+- **Testnets (Test Networks)**: Versions of Ethereum that behave like the real chain but use valueless test ETH.
 They let developers deploy, test, and debug smart contracts or dApps without risking real money.

-RPC (Remote Procedure Call): The “bridge” (URL endpoint) your wallet/dApp uses to connect to a blockchain network (mainnet, testnet, or another chain)
+- **RPC (Remote Procedure Call)**: The “bridge” (URL endpoint) your wallet/dApp uses to connect to a blockchain network (mainnet, testnet, or another chain).

-Solidity:
+##### Learning Solidity
-A Headstart on Solidity programming language: Crypto Zombies is an interactive game that teaches you how to write Solidity smart contracts by making your own zombie NFT!
-Great way to get familiar with Solidity :)
+- **Solidity**: A headstart on the Solidity programming language. *CryptoZombies* is an interactive game that teaches you how to write Solidity smart contracts by making your own zombie NFT!
+Great way to get familiar with Solidity. 🙂